puppetlabs-toy-chest/puppetlabs-aws/examples/README.md

   tools like rspec-puppet to test your AWS code
 * [Virtual Private Cloud](vpc-example) - a simple example of using the Puppet DSL to manage a AWS VPC environment
+* [Using IAM permissions](iam-profile) - an example IAM profile for controlling the API permissions required by the module